sky-uk/express-ipfilter/README.md

 ## Changelog

+1.0.0
+ * Backwards incompatible change to ensure where a header provides a comma-delimited list of IPs - _all_ of those IPs must satisfy the whitelist or blacklist.
+This prevents forging an IP address as long as a trusted proxy will update the header in transit.
+ * `detectIp` has become `detectIps` and now returns an array of IP addresses rather than a single string.

 0.3.1
  * Fixes critical bug that allowed access when ips is empty and mode == 'allow'.
  * Adds minor speed improvements for middleware.